Crash, arrest draw more scrutiny of Tesla Autopilot system - WTMJ

 In March, a Tesla official also told California regulators that “Full Self-Driving” was a driver-assist system that requires monitoring by humans.
 In notes released by the state’s Department of Motor Vehicles, the company couldn’t say whether Tesla’s technology would improve to fully self driving by the end of the year, contrary to statements made by company CEO Elon Musk.

+In the back-seat driving case, authorities got multiple 911 calls Monday evening that a person was in the back of the Tesla Model 3 while the vehicle traveled on Interstate 80 across the San Francisco-Oakland Bay Bridge.

+A motorcycle officer spotted the Tesla, confirmed the solo occupant was in the back seat, took action to stop the car and saw the occupant move to the driver’s seat before the car stopped, said the statement from the California Highway Patrol.

 Krisher reported from Detroit.
+Associated Press Reporter Stefanie Dazio and Video Journalist Terry Chea contributed.
 This story has been corrected to show that Elon Musk is the CEO of Tesla, not the company’s founder.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.